MortenEneberg/KrakenRefine/README.md

   </div>
 </div>

 Based on the pattern exemplified above, **KrakenRefine** groups each genera as either a true positive or a false positive.
 The grouping is based on a ratio of 1) the number of reads in the genome window with the most reads and 2) the sum of reads mapping to the genome.
-The output from the pipeline is a heatmap as shown below with groupings:
+The output from the pipeline is a heatmap as shown below with groupings, where green genera are true positives and red genera are false positives:

 ![Alt text](reads_90_compare.svg "Title")